Happy Monday, friends!

-You can use up to 30 hashtags on any post, so use 3o of them.
+You can use up to 30 hashtags on any post, so use 30 of them.

 Here’s a screenshot from a recent post we published, and as you can see… 1,664 people saw this post through the use of hashtags.
-Now that is A LOT of eyeballs on your brand just by taking the time to use some hashtags.
+Those are A LOT of eyeballs on your brand just by taking the time to use some hashtags.

 I also always recommend leaving your hashtags as a comment within your post.
-That way, it doesn’t look “spammy” and also take away from the message (caption) you’re trying to drive home.
+That way, it doesn’t look “spammy” and takes away from the message (caption) you’re trying to drive home.
 Within the comments, it’s quickly buried by other comments.

 Commenting, Collaborating, Utilizing your Network

-Think about all of the people, the resources you recommend to your clients, or you talk about with your friends and family.
+Think about all of the people and the resources you recommend to your clients, or you talk about with your friends and family.

 Talk about them within your Instagram posts!
 Engage with them, comment, share with others.
 Use their storylines for storylines within your content marketing strategies.